Institute of Science and Technology Austria: Graduate school

+Since the academic year 2021-22, ISTA offers students the option to earn an additional Master's degree during the PhD program requiring additional curricular activities.

 Reputation

-ISTA is ranked #1112 by the Center of World University Rankings (CWUR), #2166 by uniRank, and #3074 by EduRank.
-When normalized by size, its research output was ranked #3 in the world by the Nature Index in 2019.
-In 2022, Nature Index ranked ISTA #498.
+ISTA is ranked at place 1112 out of 2000 by the Center of World University Rankings (CWUR), at world rank 1401 by uniRank, and at place 2924 out of 14,131 worldwide by EduRank.
+When normalized by size, its research output was ranked third in the world by Nature Index in 2019.
+In 2022, Nature Index ranked ISTA at place 500 out of 500.

+Technology Transfer

+As recommended in the initial report on the foundation of ISTA, the institute provides infrastructure and services to support the creation and licensing of applied technologies as well as the founding of spin-off companies based on its researchers’ work.
+Since 2023, these efforts are collected under the xista brand with several subdivisions: xista innovation supports the commercialization of technologies based on research at ISTA; xista science park, formerly “IST Park”, is a space for offices and laboratories of companies next to the ISTA campus; and xista science ventures is a seed fund to support research spin-off companies.
+In its first iteration in 2021, the fund—then named “IST cube”—raised €45 million investing them in 14 companies.

 Funding

 The long-term financial health of ISTA relies on four different sources of funding: public funding, national and international research grants, technology licensing, and donations.
 From 2017 to 2026, ISTA will receive up to €1.4 billion in public funding.
 Of those €1.4 billion, up to €990 million come from the federal government of Austria depending on the institute's ability to procure third-party funds.
 The state of Lower Austria provides the remaining €368 million in funding.

+In 2021, ISTA signed the 15a-agreement with the federal government of Austria and the state of Lower Austria securing its funding until 2036.
+The federal government will fund €2.46 billion, a third of which is dependent on the institute's ability to procure third-party funds.
+The state of Lower Austria will provide €820 million.

+In 2022, ISTA started a fundraising campaign to become more financially independent.
+The anchor donor Magdalena Walz, a Viennese entrepreneur, bequeathed €25 million to ISTA’s endowment after her death in 2021.

+As of 2023, 58 ERC grants by the European Research Council have been awarded to ISTA faculty members.